Tire Care and Maintenance

 When driving with winter tires, you may experience more road noise, shorter tread life, and less traction on dry roads.

 Tire performance is reduced in low ambient temperatures, resulting in reduced grip and an increased susceptibility to damage from impacts.
 Performance tires (summer applications) have reduced traction in ambient temperatures below 5° C, and are not recommended in snow/ice conditions.
 Performance tires can temporarily harden when cold, causing you to hear rotational noise for the first few kilometers until the tires warm up.

 Using Tire Chains

-Tesla has tested and approved the following tire chains to increase traction in snowy conditions.
+Tesla has tested and approved the following tire chains (also called snow chains) to increase traction in snowy conditions.
 Tire chains should only be installed on the rear tires.
 The approved tire chains can be purchased from Tesla.